 Righteous men have wisdom, so they can help others by teaching and warning about life’s pitfalls.
 But fools do not have even enough wisdom for themselves, so they fall into pain and trouble, dying early and unnecessarily.
-First, save yourself!
-Then, save others!
+First, save yourself.
+Then, save others.

 Wisdom is not only for self-preservation and success.
 Wisdom is also to help save others from the results of foolish decisions.
 Righteous men are not selfish: they are eager to use their wisdom to serve others.
 Righteous men are not hateful: they rejoice only when men are walking in the truth (I Cor 13:6).
 It grieves them to see men fall into sin foolishly.

 Do you feed many?
 Will your funeral be filled with affectionate memories of advice and instruction you gave to save men from dangers and difficulties and lead them to success?
 Or will your funeral be moving a dysfunctional fool to the cemetery?
 Will men fondly recall your help and wisdom?
-Or remember your ignorance and that you helped no one?
+Or remember your ignorance or that you helped no one?